Albania national under-19 football team

-The Albania national under-19 football team represents Albania in international football at this age level in the UEFA European Under-19 Football Championship and the FIFA U-20 World Cup, as well as any other under-19 international football tournaments.
+The Albania national under-19 football team represents Albania in international football at this age level in the UEFA European Under-19 Championship and the FIFA U-20 World Cup, as well as any other under-19 international football tournaments.
 It is controlled by Albanian Football Association, the governing body for football in Albania.

-Competitive record
+History

 Before 2002, the event was classified as a U-18 tournament.